When it comes to your superannuation, the investment options you choose today and in future may impact how much money you retire with.

 If you’re closer to being able to access your super, you may prefer a conservative approach as a share market crash could be harder to recover from than if you’re 20 years away from retirement.

 Different options may suit you at different ages.
-Our calculator can help you determine what investor style you are, or if you want to explore strategies with an expert we can help you find an adviser.
+Our calculator can help you determine what investor style you are, or if you want to explore strategies with an expert, speak to your adviser or call AMP on 131 267.

 While many people put off thinking about super, being informed and engaged from a young age and throughout your career may make a big difference to the returns generated and your final super balance.